 I was always interested in hairstyling.
 As a young girl, I would do my mom’s color, give classmates perms and cut my brother’s hair.
 I even had to take appointments during prom season to accommodate all my friends.
 After moving to New York, I became a Bb.U (Bumble and bumble University) demo model and was so impressed.
 I applied to the Aveda Institute where I received a Natural Talent Scholarship, graduated and worked with an amazing hair stylist in the East Village named Silvia Cincotta.

 I then joined Bumble and bumble as a stylist at the downtown salon.
-I’ve had the opportunity to do editorial work, work Backstage at NY fashion week, teach at Bb.U in NY and travel Nationally as a Bumble.LIVE Educator.
-When I moved back to Chicago, I worked at the prestigious Art + Science Salon in Lincoln Park.
-I currently work in Park Ridge at a Salon Suite where I can give my clients a customized and personal experience.
-I love it!
+I’ve had the opportunity to do editorial work, work Backstage at NY fashion week for 8 years, taught at Bb.U in NYC and travel Nationally as a Bumble.LIVE Educator.
+When I moved back to Chicago, I was the Regional Educator for the Midwest and trained hundreds of hairdressers in cutting and styling.
+I also worked at Art + Science Salon in Lincoln Park and the West Loop.
+I currently work as a freelance hairstylist and educator in the Chicagoland area.

 What is your craziest story from working backstage?